 - 1. For part III you will need a new set of graphs.
 Shut down the "SHM Motion Graphs" program by clicking on the Close button in the top right corner of the screen, and double click on the "SHM Energy" program in the Intro I folder on the desktop. - 2.
-To determine the kinetic energy properly for your pendulum, you will need to modify the equation the program uses to calculate the kinetic energy.
-Kinetic energy for a rotating system is given by $KE = \frac{1}{2} I\omega^2$, where I is the total moment of inertia of the system and ω is the angular velocity.
-The angular velocity is obtained directly from the rotary motion sensor, so you don't need to worry about that, but the moment of inertia depends on how you have positioned your two masses on the rod.
-The total moment of inertia of the pendulum is the sum of the moment of inertia for the rod, which has a mass m, plus that of the two masses M_1 and M_2 :
+Kinetic energy for a rotating system is given by $KE = \frac{1}{2} I\omega^2$ , where I is the total moment of inertia of the system and $\omega$ is the angular velocity.
+The angular velocity is obtained directly from the rotary motion sensor, so you don't need to worry about that.
+But the moment of inertia depends on how you position the two masses on the rod.
+The total moment of inertia of the pendulum is the sum of the moment of inertia for the rod, which has a mass m, plus that of the two masses $M_1$ and $M_2$ :